 If you think your friend might be self-harming, there are ways you can support them.
-Read this self-harm factsheet for friends.

 Help and support

 If you're using self-harm as a way to deal with your feelings, it's important that you talk to someone and seek help.
 The below services can help support you:

-You can go to your GP for help at any age.
+- Visit your GP - You can go to your GP for help at any age.
 Anything you talk about is confidential and will be kept between you and your doctor.

 Self-harm Support Group in Ipswich, for under 25s - Run weekly on Friday's, from 7pm until 8.30pm, at Teenage Mental Health based at 31 Lower Brook Street, Ipswich, IP4 1AQ.